 Article 27 of the Collective Agreement outlines the details of Joint Job Evaluation.
 Appendices in the Collective Agreement outline the JE point spreads of each payband that correspond to the salary grid and the basic job titles used when creating new positions.

-When positions are rated, the committee reads over the overall job duties and job description and then looks at each subfactor, considering where the duties fit in relation to work done in other positions.
+When positions are rated, the HR members of the committee read over the overall job duties and job description and then look at each subfactor, considering where the duties fit in relation to work done in other positions.
 While you may be the only person who does your job, the type of work you do — its complexity, the level of understanding required, and the responsibilities you hold — can be compared.

 Most importantly, the committee looks only at the position requirements, not the unique skills and abilities that you as an individual may add to the job.
 We refer to “the incumbent” i.e. the person currently holding the job, because it is never a personal judgement.
 The JE plan cannot measure how far above and beyond you go in carrying out your duties — nor could it penalize anyone who was not meeting those requirements.
 JE looks at the position as if the University needed to hire a new person to fill it; this is why it asks questions such as whether or not specific licenses or training is required.